xloem/sparsellama/README.md

 The output is not yet what a new user might expect:

 - [ ] Although weights are set to zero in the passed proportion, at the end they are written out as full dense matrices, requiring the same storage and runtime operations as before unless further change is made.
-- [ ] Although weights are set to quantized values, they are still written to disk in float16.
+- [ ] Although weights can be set to quantized values, they are still written to disk in float16.
 This can likely be improved by pulling a little more code from the GPTQ project.

 ## Dependencies